Schrodinger-Box/gormid/README.md

 # Installation
 `go get github.com/Gacnt/gormid`

 # Usage
+---
 NOTE: IF USING MYSQL

-In order to handle time.Time, you need to include parseTime as a parameter.
-(THIS MUST BE IMPLEMENTED OR PACKAGE WILL PANIC) e.g. `db, err := gorm.Open("mysql", "user:password@/dbname?charset=utf8&parseTime=True&loc=Local")`
+In order to handle `time.Time`, you need to include parseTime as a parameter.
+(THIS MUST BE IMPLEMENTED OR PACKAGE WILL PANIC)

+e.g. `db, err := gorm.Open("mysql", "user:password@/dbname?charset=utf8&parseTime=True&loc=Local")`
+---
 ```
 import "github.com/Gacnt/gormid"